Module constriction.stream.queue

 Returns a copy of the compressed data accumulated so far, as a rank-1 numpy array of

-on it, but we recommend to convert it into an architecture-independent byte order first:import sys encoder = constriction.stream.queue.RangeEncoder() # ... encode some message (skipped here) ... compressed = encoder.get_compressed() # returns a numpy array. if sys.byteorder != 'little': # Let's save data in little-endian byte order by convention. compressed.byteswap(inplace=True) compressed.tofile('compressed-file.bin') # At a later point, you might want to read and decode the file: compressed = np.fromfile('compressed-file.bin', dtype=np.uint32) if sys.byteorder != 'little': # Restore native byte order before passing it to `constriction`. compressed.byteswap(inplace=True) decoder = constriction.stream.queue.RangeDecoder(compressed) # ... decode the message (skipped here) ...
+dtype=np.uint32.
+You can write it to a file by callingto_fileon it, but we recommend to convert it into an architecture-independent byte order first:import sys encoder = constriction.stream.queue.RangeEncoder() # ... encode some message (skipped here) ... compressed = encoder.get_compressed() # returns a numpy array. if sys.byteorder != 'little': # Let's save data in little-endian byte order by convention. compressed.byteswap(inplace=True) compressed.tofile('compressed-file.bin') # At a later point, you might want to read and decode the file: compressed = np.fromfile('compressed-file.bin', dtype=np.uint32) if sys.byteorder != 'little': # Restore native byte order before passing it to `constriction`. compressed.byteswap(inplace=True) decoder = constriction.stream.queue.RangeDecoder(compressed) # ... decode the message (skipped here) ... def get_decoder(self, /)-

 Returns a

-that is initialized with a copy of the compressed data currently on thisRangeEncoder
+RangeDecoderthat is initialized with a copy of the compressed data currently on thisRangeEncoder.If

-is more efficient since it copies the compressed data only once whereas the longhand version copies the data twice. def is_empty(self, /)
+get_decoderis more efficient since it copies the compressed data only once whereas the longhand version copies the data twice. def is_empty(self, /)-

 Returns